Miyake event: Discovery

-The events are named after the Japanese physicist Fusa Miyake who, as a doctoral student, was the first one to identify these radiocarbon spikes and published the results with co-authors in 2012 in the journal Nature.
+The events are named after the Japanese physicist Fusa Miyake who, as a doctoral student, was the first to identify these radiocarbon spikes and published the results with co-authors in 2012 in the journal Nature.
 The investigation at that time found a strong ^{14}C increase in the annual rings of Japanese cedars for the years 774/775.
 The event of 775 was independently discovered, using the low-resolution IntCal data.

 In 2013, Miyake and co-authors published the discovery of another similar radiocarbon spike in the years 993/994.
 In December 2013, Miyake received her Doctor of Science degree from Nagoya University.